 SEPA (Single Euro Payments Area) represents a single euro payments market enabling citizens, business entities and public authorities to make cashless euro payment transactions in euro by means of uniform models and procedures applied equally throughout the SEPA area.

-The SEPA area includes 28 member states of the European Union and Iceland, Liechtenstein, Norway, Switzerland, Monaco San Marino, Andorra and the Vatican City State/the Holy See.
+The SEPA area includes 36 states, of which 28 member states of the European Union and Iceland, Liechtenstein, Norway, Switzerland, Monaco San Marino, Andorra and the Holy See (the Vatican City State).

 SEPA consists of:

 - a single currency – the euro;

-- a single set of payment instruments (credit transfer, direct debit, payment card);
+- a single set of payment instruments (credit transfer, direct debit);

 - a common legal basis;